Chase Bank: Public acknowledgement from Chase Manhattan

-Recent controversies
+2010s and 2020s

 JPMorgan Chase has paid $16 billion in fines, settlements, and other litigation expenses from 2011 to 2013.
 Of the $16 billion JPMorgan Chase has paid, about $8.5 billion were for fines and settlements resulting from illegal actions taken by bank executives, according to Richard Eskow at the Campaign for America's Future, who cited a new report from Joshua Rosner of Graham Fisher & Co.

 The $16 billion total does not include a recent settlement that calls for JPMorgan Chase to pay $100 million to waive $417 million in claims it had made against clients of the firm MF Global.

 The U.S. Treasury's Office of Foreign Assets Control found that JPMorgan had illegally aided dictatorships in Cuba, Sudan, Liberia and Iran, including transferring 32,000 ounces of gold bullion (valued at approximately $20,560,000) to the benefit of a bank in Iran.
 JPMorgan did not voluntarily self-disclose the Iranian matter to OFAC.

 Among its other transgressions, JPMorgan has been found to have: